Agora-Lab-AI/AgoraHub/README.md

 - Gain access to GPUS and or resources for ML experiments!

+- Join our Finetuning team where we finetune the latest models with extreme precision and share them openly!
+[Join the Agora Discord to learn more!](https://discord.gg/t5QxhyvUG9)

-- Soon, we'll build techno-ai-reserch monasteries in various cities around the world where you can conduct research without distractions like paying rent, food, and other obstructions!
+- Soon, we'll build reserch monasteries in various cities around the world where you can conduct research without distractions like paying rent, food, and other obstructions!

 - Join our vibrant community for frequent events and social gatherings.
 Whether you enjoy organizing, giving talks, or simply attending, we have something for everyone.
 From study groups to research meetings, you'll connect with inspiring individuals and never miss out on the action with our packed events calendar!